Not-Yug-Sharma/Notes-Obsidian/SEM I/Programming in C - 115/Chapterwise Notes/Introduction to Algorithms and C.md

 			- An identifier must start with an alphabet(a-z or A-Z).
 			- Generally Identifiers are case sensitive, i.e. Ram is not the same as ram.
 			- <b>KEYWORDS</b> cannot be used as identifiers.
 	2. Keywords:
+		- Reserved words that have predefined meaning and function that cannot b echangesd